CHICKENS ARE NOT BUILT FOR HOT WEATHER

 TIPS TO BEAT THE HEAT

 Switch from layer feed (16% protein) to grower feed (18-20% protein).
-Since a chicken will eat less feed in the heat, providing laying hens with a ration higher in protein will allow them to eat less overall volume while continuing to meet their daily nutritional needs.
-Laying hens should always be provided with oyster shell free-choice to ensure strong eggshells
+Since a chicken will eat less feed in the heat, providing laying hens with feed higher in protein will allow them to eat less overall volume while continuing to meet their daily nutritional needs.
+Laying hens should always be provided with oyster shell free-choice to ensure strong bones and eggshells, but oyster shells are even more important in hot weather when feed intake declines.

 WATER, WATER EVERYWHERE

-Refresh the water supply often throughout the day-will not drink water that is as few as ten degrees warmer than their body temp.
+Refresh the water supply often throughout the day-chickens will not drink water that is as few as ten degrees warmer than their body temperature.

-If possible, utilize a poultry nipple watering system to ensure a clean, fresh, cold supply of water to chickens at all times.
+If possible, use a poultry nipple drinker to ensure a clean, fresh supply of water to chickens at all times.
 Add ice cubes or frozen water bottles to the poultry nipple drinker.

 NOTE: Due to increased water intake on hot days, a chicken’s droppings can appear loose/watery/runny, which is completely normal.
 The passage of large amounts of water through the digestive tract is a method by which chickens cool themselves internally.
 Smart, right?
 This process is known as excretory heat transfer.

-Provide a wading area with a kiddie pool, sled or shallow pan of water for chickens inclined to stand in it.
+Provide a wading area with a kiddie pool, sled or shallow pan of water for chickens inclined to stand in it; mine won’t, but yours may!
+For chickens not partial to wading pools, flood areas of high-traffic so they must walk through it to get where they want to go.

 These ornamental grasses provide shade and keep the ground cool for the chickens during the heat of the day.
-They grow very quickly and the chickens neither eat them nor trample them.
+The grasses grow very quickly and the chickens neither eat them nor trample them.
 BONUS!

 ICE, ICE BABY